MECfda: An R package for bias correction due to measurement error in functional and scalar covariates in scalar-on-function regression models

 basis.order = 6L, bs_degree = 3)

-The MECfda package provides a function, fcQR, for fitting quantile linear regression models.
-The method for addressing function-valued covariates is discretization using basis expansion.
-The function fcQR can solve a linear model in the following form: $$Q_{Y_i|X_i,Z_i}(\tau) = \sum_{l=1}^L\int_{\Omega_l} \beta_l(\tau,t) X_{li}(t) dt + (1,Z_i^T)\gamma.$$ The function allows one or multiple function-valued covariates, and zero, one, or multiple scalar-valued covariates.
-Data input occurs as described for the function fcRegression.
-The treatment of the scalar-valued covariates is specified by the argument formula.Z, similar to the function fcRegression.
-The only difference between function fcQR and function fcRegression is that the quantile linear regression model does not include a random effect.
-The quantile τ is specified by the argument tau.
-The type and parameters of the basis function are specified bythe argument basis.type, basis.order, and bs_degree, as described for the function fcRegression.
+$$Q_{Y_i|X_i,Z_i}(\tau) = \sum_{l=1}^L\int_{\Omega_l} \beta_l(\tau,t) X_{li}(t) dt + (1,Z_i^T)\gamma.$$ The function supports one or multiple function-valued covariates, as well as zero, one, or multiple scalar-valued covariates.
+Data input follows the same guidelines as for the fcRegression function, and the treatment of scalar covariates is determined by the formula.Z argument.
+The primary difference between fcQR and fcRegression is that the quantile linear regression model does not incorporate random effects.
+The quantile τ is specified by the argument tau, and the type and parameters of the basis functions are defined by the basis.type, basis.order, and bs_degree arguments, just as in fcRegression.

-1. regression_result: Result of the regression.
+1. regression_result: The result of the regression analysis.

-3. function.basis.type: Type of function basis used.
+3. function.basis.type: The type of basis used.

-4. basis.order: Same as in the arguments.
+4. basis.order: The number of basis functions used, as specified in the input.

 data(MECfda.data.sim.0.0)